jcawley5/architecture-center/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/architecture-center)](https://api.reuse.software/info/github.com/SAP/architecture-center)

-# architecture-center
+# SAP Architecture Center

-## About this project
+Reference architectures are templates in their simplest form.
+They generalize specific implementations of software with a common set of components, vocabulary, or configuration.
+In the SAP context, this means showing how applications, data, and AI operate at the product and service level, and how you can take advantage of repeatable best practices to optimize your SAP cloud and on-premises investments.

-Optimize cloud deployments with a well-architected framework, collaborative experiences, and cost-saving tools for improved cost of ownership.
+A reference architecture outlines the interactions between various services, showcasing how they work together seamlessly.
+It also demonstrates how these services integrate with business applications from SAP, partners, and third-party providers.
+This holistic view helps organizations understand the components needed to build a cohesive and efficient system.
+These templates provide a standardized approach to designing systems, ensuring best practices and optimal configurations are followed.
+They can easily be customized or adapted to a customer's unique environment and provide a foundation for adopting the latest cloud innovations from SAP.

 ## Requirements and Setup

-*Insert a short description what is required to get your project running...*
+Refer to the [Community of Practice | Intro](community/intro.md) for getting started and contribution guidelines.

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/architecture-center/issues).
 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](community/Guidelines/contribution.md).

 ## Security / Disclosure
 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/SAP/architecture-center/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.